AngeloGalav/gauntlet/README.md

     - [x] select LIME backend on server (aka need a function like webapp_gradcam but for LIME)

 - [ ] Relazione
-    - [ ] understand what each lime color mean
+    - [x] understand what each lime color mean (green -> areas that encourages top predictions, red -> the opposite)
     - [ ] read about current SoTA approaches (maybe implement some of the ideas they do?)
     - [ ] Introduction
         - [ ] Write a long ass introduction, it should include (the following tasks)